 Thawing frozen meat can make people nervous — no one wants to create any risk of foodborne illness.
 But keeping meat in the freezer is a smart way to cut down on trips to the market, and take advantage of great sales on your favorite cuts of meat.

-For safety reasons, meat should never be thawed on the counter at room temperature or in a bowl of warm or hot water (anything over 105° F ).
-The following methods will show you how to thaw meat and keep it out of the temperature zone that allows bacteria to grow, 40° to 140°F, which is the “danger zone” for the growth of microorganisms.
+For safety reasons, meat should never be thawed on the counter at room temperature or in a bowl of warm or hot water (anything over 105 degrees F).
+The following methods will show you how to thaw meat and keep it out of the temperature zone that allows bacteria to grow, 40 degrees to 140 degrees F, which is the “danger zone” for the growth of microorganisms.

 Thawing Frozen Meat in the Refrigerator

 This method is the most trustworthy and dependable method, also the one that you don’t have to monitor while it’s happening.
 The only downside is that it takes time, so you need to plan ahead, especially if you are thawing a big roast, or if you’ve frozen multiple steaks in a single package.

 How Long Does Frozen Meat Take to Defrost in the Fridge?

 A single layer package of lamb chops or a package of ground beef, for example, might take up to a day to fully thaw in the fridge, and a 4 pound roast or a large package of steaks could require two days, even more if it’s very large piece of meat, like a big pork shoulder.
 Once defrosted, the meat can stay in the fridge for another day or two, provided it was frozen while quite fresh.
 Ground meat should be used within a day.

 Frozen meat can be placed tightly sealed (either in vacuum sealed bags or sturdy, freezer proof, zipper-top storage bags) in a bowl of lukewarm or tepid water, no more than 100°F.